 Overall, the project will take several days (or several weekends) of tough, meticulous work, and costs can reach upwards of $5,000.
 But in the end, you'll have a lovely outdoor entertaining and living space that could last decades.

-For lots more information on construction projects, see the links on the next page.
+For lots more information on construction projects, see the links below.